(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 Observing Eurolect Network (OEN)

-The research group represents the continuation of the Eurolect Observatory Project (EOP), directed by the teacher Laura Mori, which took place in two phases (2013-2016 and 2017-2020).
+The research group represents the continuation of the Eurolect Observatory Project (EOP), directed by the lecturer Laura Mori, and which took place in two phases (2013-2016 and 2017-2020).

-The UNINT Eurolect Observatory research group, coordinated by the teacher Laura Mori, was born within the Faculty of Interpreting and Translation (FIT) and was financed by the University Research Fund of the University of International Studies of Rome - UNINT .
+The UNINT Eurolect Observatory research group, coordinated by the lecturer Laura Mori, was born within the Department of Interpreting and Translation (FIT) and was financed by the University Research Fund of Università degli Studi Internazionali di Roma – UNINT.

-The first phase (2013-2016) of research activities on 11 languages - Finnish, French, Greek, English, Italian, Latvian, Maltese, Dutch, Polish, Spanish, German - saw the participation of European academics from various Italian universities and foreign (Institute for the Languages of Finland, Ionian University, Ghent University, Paris Diderot University, University of Malta, University of Warsaw, University of Rome 'Tor Vergata', University of Tampere, Ventspils University College).
+The first phase (2013-2016) of research activities on 11 languages - Dutch, English, Finnish, French, German, Greek, Italian, Latvian, Maltese, Polish, Spanish - saw the participation of European academics from various Italian and foreign universities (Institute for the Languages of Finland, Ionian University, Ghent University, Paris Diderot University, University of Malta, University of Warsaw, Università di Roma ‘Tor Vergata’, University of Tampere, Ventspils University College).

 The research group focused on the analysis of corpora of EU directives and national legislative transposition texts written in the 11 languages under study in order to: